Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 But there's four different solutions, and I recommend the third and fourth ones the most.

 1. Wipe some nose grease off of your face and rub it onto the bed.
 The oils from your face will make the PETG stick less.
-However, if you can do this easily, you are probably a nasty person that never showers or washes their face, so please shower and scrube more often.
+However, if you can do this easily, you are probably a nasty person that never showers or washes their face, so please shower and scrub more often.
+I'm only joking of course, but seriously there are better, more reliable methods below.
 2. Wipe the steel sheet with a glue stick (Prusa includes this with the printer).
-The Glue stick helps PLA stick to bed more, but for PETG is has the reverse effect and actually makes PETG stick less.
+The glue stick helps PLA stick to bed more, but for PETG is has the reverse effect and actually makes PETG stick less.
 However, glue stick is messy and I really don't recommend it at all.
 3. Wipe the steel sheet with Windex (or any blue window cleaner).
 Although it doesn't keep the PETG from sticking quite as well as the glue stick, it's much easier to use and a lot less messy!
 And it works well enough for 99.9% of PETG prints (unless you are printing something very big with a lot of surface area on the bed).
 4. Buy a [powder coated sheet](https://www.amazon.com/Thekkiinngg-Double-Sided-Textured-Powder-Coated-Version/dp/B07HQZCWDV).
 These sheets are much better than the smooth spring steel sheets.
 With a powder coated sheet, your PLA will stick more and your PETG will stick less.
 AWESOME!